jphaugla/Redis-Digital-Banking/README.md

 (Alternatively, this can be run through intelli4j)
 NOTE:  Transaction TTL is hardcoded in domain/Transaction.
 Edit as needed.
 The corresponding CRUD created index entries will also delete as long as redis has notify keyspace events turned on (see links)
+Note:  Notify is now also in the config/RedisConfig.java

 * Compile the code
 ```bash
 mvn package
 ```

 * run the jar file.
 ```bash
 java -jar target/redis-0.0.1-SNAPSHOT.jar
 ```